Marker Monday: Oto Indians

 Divisions within the tribe were exacerbated by poor harvests.
 Many tribal members were reluctant to plant crops, since they expected the reservation to be sold.
 Others refused to plant because it violated traditional ways; one man was killed after mocking another man for planting crops.
 When crops were planted, they were almost always destroyed by nature.
 Weak buffalo hunts contributed to the tribe’s poverty.
 They did not have a successful hunt after 1872 and gave up hunting altogether in 1875.

 According to the 1854 treaty, the tribe would be paid only $9,000 a year after 1867.
 This small amount of funds was mostly spent on agriculture and other improvements.
 Each tribe member received only $3.50 a year (chiefs received $4).
 In 1873, the government decided that funds would only be disbursed in the forms of agricultural aid and wages for labor.
-In the latter sense, the Indians were being paid to do jobs with money that was already theirs.
+In the latter sense, Native Americans were being paid to do jobs with money that was already theirs.
 Many members of the traditional faction (called the “wild party” by the agents) refused to work and instead made money selling timber to settlers.
-While there were many contentious and violent encounters between whites and Indians near the reservation, there were some peaceful encounters as well.
+While there were many contentious and violent encounters between whites and Native Americans near the reservation, there were some peaceful encounters as well.
 For example, the Otoe-Missouria baseball team played against a team from Hebron to compete for the league title in 1874.Council of Major Long with Otoe at Council Bluffs

 Losing the Reservation In 1872, Congress passed a law authorizing the sale of half the reservation with approval of the tribal council.
 Much of the tribe wanted to sell the land and move to Indian Territory.
 Some of the chiefs had visited Indian Territory and found it suitable land.
 Moreover, the Nebraska state government was eager for the Otoe-Missouria to leave so white settlers could move onto the land.
 Still, the government was only ready to sell part of the land.
 The tribe rejected this offer in 1873, expecting an all-or-nothing deal.